Skip to content

 Requirements

-• User Account: Ensure the account used for WinRM discovery has the necessary permissions on the target Windows systems.
+• Permission: Ensure the account used for WinRM discovery has the necessary permissions on the target Windows systems.
+These settings can be controlled:

 vScope uses temporary folders to store scripts during the inventory process.
 There are two key locations for these temp folders: the vScope server itself and the remote Windows servers (for WinRM-based discovery).